Titus Gwaze: Wakefield Trinity

 In 2019 he made his Super League début for Wakefield against the Warrington Wolves.

 On 26 Jan 2021 it was reported that he had left Wakefield Trinity.

 London Broncos

 On 18 Feb 2021 it was reported that he had signed for the London Broncos in the RFL Championship.

+Doncaster RLFC

+On 29 January 2026 it was reported that he had signed for Doncaster RLFC in the RFL Championship on a 1-year deal.